“Ladles”- Lentil and Sausage Gumbo

 Hearty soups feed the soul.
 Cheating is encouraged!
 Nobody cares if you chopped all fresh, organic vegetables or threw in a generic brand of frozen peas and carrots.

 Comfort food doesn’t have to be mac and cheese or mashed potatoes.
-Protein doesn’t have to be a slab of meat.
+Protein doesn’t have to be a slab of meat (at least not with the assortment of amazing oils that you can get in lieu.
 One pot to wash and leftovers that taste even better the next day!